 - Revised by: The Faculty Board of Science and Technology

-- Entry requirements: General entry requirements and Physics 2, Chemistry 1, Mathematics 4/Mathematics E
+- Entry requirements: General entry requirements and Physics 2, Chemistry 1, Mathematics 4 or Physics B, Chemistry A, Mathematics E

 - Responsible department: Department of Materials Science and Engineering